Meta’s AR glasses hit the streets

 Nvidia invests $5B in Intel to co-develop AI-ready chips for data centers and PCs.

-- Nvidia and Intel will build custom x86 CPUs and PC chips combining Nvidia RTX GPU chiplets with Intel CPUs.
+- Nvidia and Intel will co-develop custom x86 CPUs and system-on-chips, combining Intel processors with Nvidia RTX GPU chiplets.

-- The partnership targets data centers, enterprises and consumer PCs with multi-generation AI products.
+- The collaboration targets data centers, enterprise systems, and consumer PCs, with plans spanning multiple generations of AI products.

-Nvidia and Intel plan to jointly design and manufacture CPUs and system-on-chips that link Nvidia’s AI architecture with Intel’s x86 platform using NVLink.
-Intel will build custom x86 CPUs for Nvidia’s AI infrastructure and create PC chips that pair Intel CPUs with Nvidia RTX GPU chiplets.
-Nvidia is backing the alliance with a $5 billion equity investment.
+Nvidia and Intel are planning a deep hardware collaboration to design and manufacture next-generation CPUs and SoCs that tightly integrate Nvidia’s AI and graphics architecture with Intel’s x86 platform.
+Intel will produce custom x86 CPUs tailored for Nvidia’s AI infrastructure, while also building PC chips that merge Intel CPUs with Nvidia RTX GPU chiplets using high-speed interconnects.

 Disclaimer: All logos,images, videos, trademarks, and brand images used in this blog are the property of their respective owners.
 They are used here for informational and educational purposes only.
 We do not claim any ownership or affiliation with these brands.